bivguy/ReadMapper/backend/mapper/README.md

 - TRUTH = io/inputs/readGroundTruth/{your_ground_truth.txt}
 - OUTPUT = io/outputs/{output.sam}

-To adjust the number of cores used (for example, like 128 if in NOTS), then change the variable num_processes on line 125 to the appropriate number of cores

 ### Make Commands

 below is a description of the various different make commands available for this program